Modified District Government Services for Independence Day

 DC Public Library (DCPL) locations will be closed on Friday, July 4.
 For more information on available Library programs, visit dclibrary.org or download the Library’s app.

-Department of Parks and Recreation (DPR) recreation centers, community centers, indoor aquatic centers, and offices will be closed on Monday, May 26.
-DPR facilities will resume normal hours on Friday, July 4.
+Department of Parks and Recreation (DPR) recreation centers, community centers, indoor aquatic centers, and offices will be closed on Friday, July 4.

 The Department of Human Services Economic Security Administration Service Centers will be closed on Friday, July 4.